dspace-group/ConfigurationDeskBusManagerMCP/docs/tools/build-management-mcp-tools.md

 The runtime schema for `build_application` accepts `download`, `start`, and `unload`.
 Use `download=false` when hardware download is not wanted.

-The build generates one real-time application per processing unit application, and each real-time application runs on one processing unit (hardware).
-A processing unit application with a single application process builds a single-core real-time application; multiple application processes build a multicore real-time application that runs on multiple cores of that one processing unit.

 ## Safe Build Sequence

 1. Call `check_conflicts` after configuration changes.